28 Jan Transforming travel on the Bay Area Rapid Transit system

 The demonstration event had also highlighted the existing ‘Talk-thru’ system at ticket booths was ineffective for communicating with customers with or without hearing loss, as well as being frustrating for staff to use.

-BART architects re-designed the microphone mount and two speech transfer systems were trialed with the new design but neither performed well.
+BART architects re-designed the microphone mount and two speech transfer systems were trialled with the new design but neither performed well.

 Contacta took on the challenge to develop an effective solution for both passengers and staff that was also visually appealing.